cfjedimaster/raymondcamdendotcom/content/post/2017/02/14/an-example-of-a-cron-based-openwhisk-application.md

 I always find Cron to be an incomprehensible syntax, so I used http://crontab-generator.org to generate the string for me.

-ALl this does is make an alarm clock - even 5 minutes the trigger will fire.
+All this does is make an alarm clock - even 5 minutes the trigger will fire.
 But by itself, that does nothing.
 In order to make it do something, I then made a rule.
 The rule simply said, when checkTraffic fires, run my sequence.
 I called my rule newTrafficRule because I have no imagination.

 The OpenWhisk UI does a nice job of representing this - although for the life of me I can't figure out how to get the original Cron setting out.
 I guess it's something you want to make sure you don't forget.